louhenheimo/raati/README.md

-# Digiraati
+# Raati

-Digiraati is a open source (MIT license) "Virtual Council" software developed at Tampere University as a part of ALL-YOUTH -project.
-ALL-YOUTH itself is funded by Strategic Research Council (SRC) under the Academy of Finland.
-The package in this repository is a working early prototype of Ministry of Justice's current Digiraati -service which has, however, a different codebase.
+Raati is a "Virtual Council" software that is forked from the [Digiraati](https://github.com/ALL-YOUTH/digiraati).
+Like Digiraati, Raati is a open sourced (MIT license) codebase.
+Original Digiraati was developed at Tampere University as a part of ALL-YOUTH -project, but it's currently not being developed anymore.
+This fork was created to continue some further development and polishing as a personal project.

 ## Getting Started